Learn how to export a high-resolution QuickTime Movie out of Final Cut Pro X, and explore the best shortcuts to expedite this process.

-- Select the “project” you would like to export (Note: Whereas you would choose a timeline to export in previous FCP versions, each timeline in FCPX is called a “project”)
+Open up your project library view with the shortcut COMMAND + 0.
+Whereas you would choose a timeline to export in previous FCP versions, each timeline in FCPX is called a project.
+So, select the project you would like to export.

-In the dialogue box you can choose to export using your Current Settings or a few other codecs (ProRes, DVCPro, etc.).
-Use the default, Current Settings, to export at the highest quality (no re-encoding required).
+In the dialogue box, you can choose to export using your Current Settings or a few other codecs — ProRes, DVCPro, etc. Use the default — Current Settings — to export at the highest quality (no re-encoding required).

-**Note: there is currently not an option to export out between in and out points.
-Projects must be exported out of Final Cut Pro X in full.**
+Note: There is currently not an option to export out between in and out points.
+Projects must be exported out of Final Cut Pro X in full.